 Peter Wilcox Jones is Professor of Mathematics at Yale University.
 His research interests include real, complex and Fourier analysis, singular integrals, potential theory, and dynamical systems.
 He is an elected member of the National Academy of Sciences (2008), the Royal Swedish Academy of Sciences (2008), and the American Academy of Arts and Sciences (1998).
 He gave a Plenary Address at the International Congress of Mathematicians in 2010.
 He completed his PhD at UCLA in 1978, and won the Salem Prize in 1981.

-Yann LeCun is Director of AI Research at Facebook and Silver Professor of Computer Science and Neural Science at the Courant Institute of Mathematical Sciences.
-He is also the founding director of NYU’s Center for Data Science, and is affiliated with the Center for Neural Science and Department of Electrical and Computer Engineering.
-He received a PhD in Computer Science from Université Pierre et Marie Curie (Paris).
-After a postdoc at the University of Toronto, he joined AT&T Bell Laboratories.
-He became head of the Image Processing Research Department at AT&T Labs-Research in 1996, and joined NYU in 2003.
-His current interests include machine learning, computer vision, pattern recognition, mobile robotics, and computational neuroscience.
-In late 2013, LeCun became Director of AI Research at Facebook.
-He remains on the NYU Faculty on a part-time basis.
+Yann LeCun is VP and Chief AI Scientist at Facebook and Silver Professor at NYU affiliated with the Courant Institute and the Center for Data Science.
+He was the founding Director of Facebook AI Research and of the NYU Center for Data Science.
+He received a PhD in Computer Science from Université P&M Curie (Paris).
+After a postdoc at the University of Toronto, he joined AT&T Bell Labs, and became head of Image Processing Research at AT&T Labs in 1996.
+He joined NYU in 2003 and Facebook in 2013.
+His current interests include AI, machine learning, computer vision, mobile robotics, and computational neuroscience.
+He is a member of the National Academy of Engineering.

 David Levermore is a Professor at the University of Maryland, College Park in both the Department of Mathematics and the Institute for Physical Science and Technology.
 After receiving his PhD in mathematics from NYU in 1982, Levermore spent six years at Lawrence Livermore National Laboratory followed by 12 years at the University of Arizona.
 He served on the Board of Mathematical Sciences and Applications from 2004-2012, including six years as Chair.
 He also served as chair of 2010 Committee of Visitors, Division of Mathematical Sciences, NSF.
 Levermore gave an Invited Address at the 2006 International Congress of Mathematics in Madrid.